betterscientificsoftware/bssw.io/Events/Conference.SC17.md

 Links to events at SC17 related to better scientific software will be posted as these are determined.

-For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).

 <!---
 Publish: yes
 Categories: planning, crosscutting